I've got to transport equipment back and forth from the house into this office in order to do these.

 Go get some cancer cells, slice them, put them on a slide, and fix it.

-Mix them all up and hand them both to a radiologist, cancer therapist, any of these people, anybody that's had ever had any experience looking at cancer up close will tell you they're both cancer.
+Anybody that's had ever had any experience looking at cancer up close will tell you they're both cancer.

 Okay?

-And um scurvy clears up in six days with adequate doses of vitamin C to the very minimum level.
+And scurvy clears up in six days with adequate doses of vitamin C to the very minimum level.

-That's how the RDA came about was what did it take to cure scurvy in someone, the bare minimum vitamin C. I don't want those guys being fit, I just want them to not have scurvy and die on me because scurvy kills you really damn quick.
+I just want them to not have scurvy and die on me because scurvy kills you really damn quick.

-Anyway, um, so here's here's the thing about that.
+Anyway, so here's the thing about that.

 Vitamin C is essential at all different kinds of levels.